 You can save a Photoshop file in a number of different formats, all of which have specific capabilities, limitations, and purposes.
-While you are still working on a file, it's best to keep it as a basic Photoshop (PSD) file.
-You'll use the most common formats as you complete the projects in this book.
+While you are still working on a file, it's best to keep it as a native Photoshop (PSD) file.
+You'll use some of the other available formats as you complete the projects in this book.